bertbesser/dvc-walkthrough/README.md

 %% dvc push -T
 ```

-The <code>-T</code> parameter pushes cached files for all tags.
-Note that <code>dvc push</code> intelligently pushes only new or changed data, and skips over data that has remained the same since the last push.
+The `-T` parameter pushes cached files for all tags.
+Note that `dvc push` intelligently pushes only new or changed data, and skips over data that has remained the same since the last push.

 How would your team member access your pushed training data and readily trained models?
-(If you followed along in your shell, leave the container and recreate the container by again calling <code>./start_environment.sh bash</code>.
-The following steps are documented in <code>code/clone_tutorial.sh</code> and should be applied in the <code>/tmp</code>-folder.)
-Cloning the git repository will <em>not</em> checkout training data, etc. since these files are managed in DVC's remote storage.
+(If you followed along in your shell, leave the container and recreate the container by again calling `./start_environment.sh bash`.
+The following steps are documented in `code/clone_tutorial.sh` and should be applied in the `/tmp`-folder.)
+Cloning the git repository will *not* checkout training data, etc. since these files are managed in DVC's remote storage.
 We need to instruct DVC to pull it in.
 Thereafter, we can use it as before.

 ```bash
 %% git clone /remote/git-repo cloned